 - The University of Illinois at Chicago Center of Excellence in Maternal and Child Health (UIC CoE- MCH) was established by Naomi Morris who has devoted her life to maternal and child health.

 - Since 1983, the CoE has received grant funding from the Maternal and Health Bureau (MCHB) in support of graduate-level training in MCH.

 TITLE V AND THE MATERNAL AND CHILD HEALTH LEGACY

 “Perhaps you may ask, ‘Does the road lead uphill all the way?’ and I must answer, ‘Yes, to the very end.’
 But if I offer you a long hard struggle, I can also promise you great rewards.
 Justice for all children is the high ideal in a democracy . . .
 We have hardly, as yet, made more than a beginning in the realization of that great objective.” – Grace Abbott, Children’s Bureau Chief 1921-1924

-- Title V, included in the Social Security Act of 1935, provides states with funding for MCH programs and services, including funds for direct health care services and systems improvement.
-Title V is a Block Grant that funds MCH services in all 59 states and jurisdictions.
-It emphasizes the importance of system integration and care coordination for mothers, children, and infants, especially focusing on low-income families and those with children with special health care needs (CSHCN).
+- Title V, included in the Social Security Act of 1935, provides states with funding for MCH programs and services with an aim of improving and enhancing the systems that serve women, children and families.
+Title V is a Block Grant that funds MCH programs and activities in all 59 states and jurisdictions.
+It emphasizes the importance of system integration and care coordination for mothers, children, and infants, especially focusing on low-income families and those with children and youth with special health care needs (CYSHCN).

-- The Maternal and Child Health Bureau is a Title V program and the primary governmental program entrusted with ensuring the health and well-being of the entire population of women, infants, and children.
+- The Maternal and Child Health Bureau administers the Title V program, the primary governmental program entrusted with ensuring the health and well-being of the entire population of women, infants, and children.